linuxguy467/utimate-redux-course/README.md

 # Ultimate Redux Course

-This code is from the course [The Ultimate Redux Course](https://codewithmosh.com/courses/enrolled/783424) by Mosh Hamedani @ [Code With Mosh](https://codewithmosh.com/)
+This code is from the course [The Ultimate Redux Course](https://codewithmosh.com/courses/enrolled/783424) by [Mosh Hamedani](https://twitter.com/moshhamedani) @ [Code With Mosh](https://codewithmosh.com/)

 ## Run the programs

-Install Node.js which installs npm for you.
-Once installed open code in your favorite code editor such as Atom, Visual Studio Code or even an IDE such as WebStorm.
+Install Node.js and npm.
+Once installed open code in your favorite code editor such as Atom, Visual Studio Code or even an IDE such as WebStorm and run `npm i` to install dependencies.

 ### Run the dev server